hoainambrvt2001/TaskProject/README.md

 # Tatica
 * Welcome to our application, Tatica.
 * Tatica is a brainchild of our group.
-It is created to help people work more effectively with pomodoro time and build the community sharing knowledge and experience about working and studying.
+It is created to help people work more effectively with pomodoro method and build the community sharing knowledge and experience about working and studying.

 # Prerequisites
 * Before continue, ensure you meet the following requirements:
 	* The version of android studio should be the latest version.
-	* The minimum API level supported by our application is API 19 (Kitkat).
+	* The minimum API level supported by our application is API 23 (Marshmallow).
+	* Set up the emulator with 6.3" for best experience.

 # Installation
 	Download the source code in .rar, extract and run with your android studio.
 Enjoys it!